-- To ensure that the financial benefits of harnessing local clean energy resources are primarily shared amongst local people.
+We continue to ensure the financial benefits of supplying clean energy are primarily shared with the community.

 REPOWERBalcombe was born of the inspiring belief that communities can take responsibility for their own energy supply and that this can be done in a way that is clean and sympathetic to the environment.
 In September 2013 an open meeting was held at local Bramble Hall with a view to set up a community renewable energy project in Balcombe.
 Inspired by the positivity of the project, a group of around 14 locals started to lay foundations toward making this a reality.

 It won’t only be the host buildings and shareholders who benefit.
 As we have detailed above, a portion of the profits from REPOWERBalcombe will be fed back into a community benefit fund which will be used to reduce our collective energy spend, to improve our local environment, and to develop other local renewable energy resources.